International response to the MeToo movement: Italy

 In Italy, women posted stories of assault and harassment under the hashtag #QuellaVoltaChe, which translates literally as "TheTimeThat".See also: The phrase was launched by the journalist Giulia Blasi.
 Italian journalist Simona Siri wrote in The Washington Post that the initially popular movement quickly died out in Italy.
 She stated that Italian politician and former Prime Minister Silvio Berlusconi, who is known for his role in wild parties (Bunga Bunga bacchanals) with underage girls and prostitutes, has contributed to a strong sexist culture with few female politicians in positions of power.
-Movie directors Fausto Brizzi and Giuseppe Tornatore were accused of harassment by more than a dozen women but did not face any significant consequences or media scrutiny.The New York Times described the movement in Italy as "Meh" due to the lack of discussion.
+Movie directors Fausto Brizzi and Giuseppe Tornatore were accused of harassment by more than a dozen women but did not face any significant consequences or media scrutiny.The New York Times described the movement in Italy as "Meh" — later referring to the country as "the land that #MeToo forgot" — due to the lack of discussion.
 Laura Boldrini, the president of the lower house of Parliament, has declared that the movement cannot touch Italy because although there is much harassment, victims are often silenced and there is also a belief that "in our country, there are no harassers".
 It has been reported that nearly 70% of female university students have been sexually harassed, and it is widely accepted that Italy is behind other countries when it comes to gender rights.
 In response to #QuellaVoltaChe, one article from Libero was titled, "First they put out, then they whine and pretend to regret it."

 Italian Fabrizio Lombardo, an employee and friend of Harvey Weinstein, was widely covered by the media after he was accused of allegations that he aided Weinstein in sexually harassing Italian actress and former model Asia Argento, though he denies all wrongdoing.
 Argento said of Italy, "Nothing has changed", and described her life after going public with the allegations as living a nightmare.
 She has made plans to leave Italy.
 Conservative TV news editor Alessandro Sallusti criticized Argento for being an accomplice to Weinstein for not reporting him immediately, and several other public figures and politicians questioned her innocence.